hongmei-codes/covid_today/README.md

 ```
 The styling above rearranges flexboxes as columns when the screen size becomes lower than 1000px.

+## Deploying a Flask app
+Deploying a flask app to [pythonanywhere](https://www.pythonanywhere.com/) is fairly simple.
+You need to follow these steps.

+1. sign up for an account at [pythonanywhere](https://www.pythonanywhere.com/)
+2. upload your code to github
+3. open the terminal on pythonanywhere and clone your github repository
+4. configure wsgi.py to add in the correct path to your flask app folder and import your app.py.

 ## Technology used
 - [X] python
 - [X] pandas